shrinerb/shrine/CONTRIBUTING.md

 Running tests
 =============

-The test suite requires that you have ImageMagick, libmagic and SQLite installed.
+The test suite requires that you have libmagic and SQLite installed.
 If you're using Homebrew, you can just run:

 ```sh